-If you aren't exactly sure what a brand strategy is, consider reading the utlimate Brand strategy guide for small businesses.
+If you aren't exactly sure what a brand strategy is, consider reading the utlimate Brand strategy guide for professional services firms.
 It provides a metric ton of helpful information and insights.
 The best guide that is available online.

 Fundamental Brand Strategy Components

 The fundamental constituents of a strong brand strategy have always been intuitively attended to at most companies.
 Such activities as competitive analysis, positioning or visual identity were usually distributed across different departments: sales, marketing, product design; but had never been gathered under one banner.